mattperrotta/final_project/report_and_data.md

 ![](report_and_data_files/figure-markdown_github/unnamed-chunk-7-3.png)

-Again notable in this visualization is the spike in the number of H1N1 cases that we see in 2009.
+Again, notable in this visualization is the spike in the number of H1N1 cases that we see in 2009.
 We also see that this spike comes at a similar time of year in each of the region, going against the normal seasonality of the northern hemisphere regions.

+Attention should be called to the temporal location of each peak for each zone.
+Zones in the Northern hemisphere (like North America and Northern Europe) have peak number of cases during the end/beginning of each year, and zones in the Southern hemisphere (like South Africa, Temperate South America, and Polynesia) have peak number of cases during the middle of the year.
+The Eastern Asia zone stands out in that most of the peaks occur during the end/beginning of the year, however, the H3 subtype seems to peak more so during the middle of the year.

 ### Additional Analysis and Epidemic Threshold